Friday, March 12, 2010

 B: Pass.

 A: Well, it’s not trying to be anything more than it actually is, if that constitutes a defence.
-Far outstays what little welcome it enjoyed though.
+It far outstays what little welcome it enjoyed.

 04 Moldova